becks-tech/advice-extension/README.md

 # Chrome Extension that shows randomly generated snippets of advice
-Using the Advice API [link] (https://api.adviceslip.com/advice)
+Using the Advice[link](https://api.adviceslip.com/advice) API

 ## Tools Used
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript